 The text below provides a summary of the impact of Brexit on the Lugano Convention.
-It explains the Federal Office of Justice’s understanding of the impact Brexit will have on pending civil cases and on the recognition and enforceability of legal decisions.
+It explains the Federal Office of Justice’s understanding of the impact Brexit has on pending civil law cases and on the recognition and enforceability of legal decisions.
 Courts and other authorities are not obliged to consider the FOJ’s legal assessment.

 - Lugano Convention

 - Notifications of the Depositary to the Lugano Convention

 - Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations

 - Withdrawal agreement